 -

-A P&L provides an overview of your company’s revenue and expenses.
-A forecasted P&L statement helps evaluate the financial impact of various decisions such as pricing strategies, cost control measures, expansion plans, and investment opportunities.
+A pro forma income statement provides an overview of your company’s revenue and expenses.
+A forecasted income statement helps evaluate the financial impact of various decisions such as pricing strategies, cost control measures, expansion plans, and investment opportunities.
 By assessing your company’s projected profitability, you can align decisions with other objectives and financial constraints.

-Your startup may have other specific metrics it uses to track success or benchmark against your peers or industry.
-You’ll want to include those in your pro forma, too.
-Here are some examples of additional elements to include:
+Your startup may use other metrics to track success or benchmark against competitors.
+Here are some examples of additional elements you might want to include in your pro forma financial statements:

 -